Lethbridge CMA Workforce Insights

 Employment, Unemployment, and Participation Rate

-The Unemployment Rate remained unchanged from a year ago.
+The Unemployment Rate increased by 3.3 percentage points from a year ago.

 Loading...